AdaCore/spark2014/docs/guidance/main.rst

       return X + 1;
    end Increment_And_Log;

-A legitimate solution here is to mask the side-effects in procedure ``Log`` for the analysis, by annotating the spec of ``Log`` with an aspect ``Global`` with value ``null`` and by excluding the body of ``Log`` from analysis:
+A legitimate solution here is to mask the side effects in procedure ``Log`` for the analysis, by annotating the spec of ``Log`` with an aspect ``Global`` with value ``null`` and by excluding the body of ``Log`` from analysis: